asanomitakanori/mfa-feature-warping/README.md

 ![Illustration](./image/overview.png)
 This repository provides the offical release of the code package for my paper Multi-Frame Attention with Feature-Level Warping for Drone Crowd Tracking in WACV 2022 (url comming soon).

-This method is evolved to better address the problem of drone crowd tracking by efficiently aggregating multiple frames information.
+This method is designed to better address the problem of drone crowd tracking by efficiently aggregating multiple frames information.
+Comparing to conventional seven methods, proposed method improves the tracking and localization mAP from backbone score.

 ## Requirements
 ```
 $ pip install -r requirements.py